wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/app-service-agile-software-development.md

 ![](./media/app-service-agile-software-development/test-1-github-view.png)

 <!-- deleted by customization
-And you should have six web sites (three sets of two) in three separate resource groups:
+And you should have six web apps (three sets of two) in three separate resource groups:

 ![](./media/app-service-agile-software-development/test-2-all-webapps.png)
 -->